-Restoration Fuels is a torrefaction facility co-located with the Malheur Lumber Company in John Day, Oregon and surrounded by the Malheur National Forest.
-We use tree thinnings and low-value wood materials primarily coming from stewardship projects in national forests to produce environmentally-friendly fuel for energy.
+Restoration Fuels is a thermal treatment facility in John Day, Oregon and surrounded by the beautiful Malheur National Forest.
+We use small-diameter thinnings and low-value residuals from restoration treatments on National Forests to produce advanced carbon products.

 Reversing the trends of increased wildfires and declining forest health requires increasing restoration treatments.
-To do this requires markets for biomass - thinnings, branches and the wood waste that comes from sustainable forest management.
+To do this requires markets for thinnings, branches and other woody materials that come from sustainable forest management.

-In developing a new renewable fuel production facility we will provide a new market for biomass that supports forest restoration while integrating with existing business and infrastructure.
+In developing a new renewable fuel and carbon production facility we will provide a new market for residuals that supports forest restoration while integrating with existing business and infrastructure.
 In addition, we are creating economic opportunities for the communities with which we work.